methodistsmab/G_CELLIQ_IMAGE_PROCESSING_TOOL/README.md

 # G_CELLIQ_IMAGE_PROCESSING_TOOL

-positioning and organization1.
+Morphological plasticity is critical to organism development - as exemplified by the reversible conversion of embryonic non-migratory epithelial cells to motile mesenchymal cells required for tissue Morphological plasticity is critical to organism developmentas exemplified by the reversible conversion of embryonic non-migratory epithelial cells to motile mesenchymal cells required for tissue positioning and organization1.
 The size of the shape space a cell has the potential to explore reflects its morphological plasticity2.
 Highly plastic cells explore large regions of shape space when compared with cells